NBACentel: X shadow ban

-On the afternoon of 26 February 2025, posts from the @TheNBACentel profile page on X stopped loading, and posts from the account ceased.
+On the afternoon of February 26, 2025, posts from the @TheNBACentel profile page on X stopped loading, and posts from the account ceased.
 It was initially unclear if the shadow ban on the account indicated a permanent suspension.
 As the account appeared shut down, Centel received tribute posts on X from Stephen A. Smith and the official accounts of various NBA teams, posting hashtags such as #RIPCentel and #FreeCentel, and dedicating wins from that night's games in the account's honor.

-Though the Centel account was transparent in its parody, it did not officially tag itself as a parody account on X, which was speculated by many users to be the reason for the account being shut down.
+Though the NBACentel account was transparent in its parody, it did not officially tag itself as a parody account on X, which was speculated by many users to be the reason for the account being shut down.
 The owner of the "Ballsack Sports" account tweeted that "Centel has told me he just wants to be back and having fun with you guys.
 We're hoping this a temporary restriction on his account, and not a ban".
-Centel continued to post on Instagram, and its X account was restored the following morning, on 27 February.
+NBACentel continued to post on Instagram, and its X account was restored the following morning, on February 27.
 The account had accumulated around 357,000 followers at the time of the temporary ban.